CAPE TOWN TOUR OPTIONS

 It took 4 million years of evolution for the cheetah to become the exceptional animal it is today and only 100 years for man to place it on the endangered list.
 Now the fastest land animal in the world is losing its most important race: the race for survival.

 Hermanus Scenic tour

-Hermanus is one of the most picturesque towns in the country and is blessed with spectacular natural views of the ocean and mountains.
+Picturesque and is blessed with spectacular whale watching opportunities and natural views of the ocean & mountains.

 Hermanus has something for everyone.
 The Fernkloof Nature Reserve has over 40 km of walks, ranging from moderate to strenuous walks in the beautiful mountains which form an imposing backdrop to the town.
 The 14 km of unique cliff walks recently incorporated into the nature reserve boast a variety of coastal fynbos and birdlife (See Hermanus Hiking Trails).

-The Old Harbour complex in Hermanus offers the visitor an insight into Hermanus' past as a Fisherman's village and marine life.
-Hermanus and neighbouring towns Onrus and Stanford are the residence of a variety of artists, from watercolours, to writers, potters and crafters.
+The Old Harbor in Hermanus offers insight into Hermanus' past as a Fisherman's village.
+Hermanus and neighboring towns Onrus and Stanford are the residence of a variety of artists, from watercolors, to writers, potters and crafters.
 Excellent jewellery is produced and crafts of a high standard can be purchased at the popular Craft Market at Lemm's Corner.

 The Hermanus Wine Route, the southernmost in Africa, produces top quality, world renowned wines.
-Hermanus is firmly established on the Epicurean map with its myriad of restaurants, fine wine, fresh vegetables cheese and fish.
 Today Hermanus remains a thriving holiday resort offering residents and holiday makers all modern amenities, yet retaining its fisherman's village charm.

 Scenic day tour: